watch-connectivity/react-native-watch-connectivity/README.md

 ## Troubleshooting

+Note that communication between the iOS simulator and iWatch simulator can be ridiculously slow - it's much faster when using actual devices.
+I've seen response times of up to 2 minutes when using the simulator & have no idea why.

-Compare your app and the example app, ensuring everything is configured the same - otherwise raise an issue.
+If the issue is not related to the above, compare your app and the example app, ensuring everything is configured the same - otherwise raise an issue and i'll be happy to help.